Autonomous and Distributed Synchronization and Restoration of an Islanded Network of Microgrids: Simulation Results

 \section{Simulation Results}

-In this section, we validate the proposed synchronization and restoration scheme using the secondary level DAPI control, distributed phase synchronization and the distributed synchronization check logic.
-An NMG is modeled based on an islanded IEEE 123-bus feeder system in MATLAB\textsuperscript{\textregistered}/Simulink\textsuperscript{\textregistered} (using SimPowerSystems library), shown in Fig. \ref{Fig. 5} \cite{b14,b15}.
+In this section, we validate the proposed synchronization and restoration scheme using secondary level DAPI control, distributed phase synchronization and distributed synchronization check logic.
+An NMG is modeled based on an islanded IEEE 123-bus feeder system in MATLAB\textsuperscript{\textregistered}/Simulink\textsuperscript{\textregistered} (SimPowerSystems library per \cite{b13,b14}), shown in Fig. \ref{Fig. 5}.
+Each blue dashed line shows a communication link between IBRs.

 The NMG topology is based on the proposed design of Zhou \textit{et al.} \cite{b17}, where the system is isolated from the upstream feeder.
 The system consists of 7 MGs.
 Each MG has a single GFM IBR, as described in Section \ref{Section II}.
 Table \ref{Table 2} shows the relevant NMG parameters.
 Each IBR is modeled in detail with an IGBT/diode universal bridge block, along with primary level, secondary level and lower level outer voltage and inner current control schemes.
 Nonetheless, it is acknowledged that average-based modeling of inverters is typically sufficient for primary level and secondary level control studies.